·

 My hips made him spill for me.

-By the time we got to Lisbon,
+By the time we moved from Hong Kong to Lisbon,

-we’d spent a month in Italy,
+we spent a month in Italy,

 my womb and torso still aching from being sliced open so my youngest could be born.

-The house in Sintra did not happen.
+The home in Sintra did not happen.

 The dock workers’ strikes doubled our shipping cost and time from Hong Kong.